Conflicting narratives about border patrol agent's death

 "It was a brutal attack," Cabrera said.
 "This was something well thought out and planned.
 They executed their plan."

-Gov. Greg Abbott's office called Martinez's death a murder, and President Donald Trump tweeted that those responsible will be brought to justice.
+Gov. Greg Abbott's office called Martinez's death a murder, and Trump tweeted that those responsible will be brought to justice.

 The FBI said it was investigating a "potential assault on a federal officer."